-Now, if after reading this guide you have any questions, feel free to ask me in the comments.
-I will try to answer them!
+Now, if after reading this guide you have any questions, feel free to email us and ask!

 Tools for Dividing Purple Coneflower

 You should have the following tools, or their equivalents before dividing Echinacea Purpurea

 - Spade or shovel